Vision, Mission and Values

 Research at Portland State University harnesses the strengths of community engagement to establish PSU as a leading urban research university.
 Through strong alliances with industry, government agencies, and other universities, we serve as a catalyst for innovation and prosperity for the region.
 PSU has made significant contributions in research areas ranging from signal processing in biomedical applications to life in extreme environments.
 Our faculty include internationally recognized researchers in engineering and physical, social, and natural sciences.

-At Portland State University, students have the opportunity to do more than study sustainability, they engage directly with the community to make sustainability real.
-Portland State strives to harness the strengths of the university—with new ideas, innovative partnerships, and academic rigor—moving closer toward solving the environmental, social, and economic problems of our time.
+At Portland State University, students have the opportunity to take sustainability lessons beyond the classroom, engaging directly with the community to solve real-world problems and achieve new levels of sustainability at the local and regional levels.
+Portland State strives to harness the strengths of the university—with new ideas, innovative partnerships, and rigorous academic programs—moving closer to solving the environmental, social, and economic problems of our time.

-Green school spirit can also be seen on the campus itself.
-Each new building or major renovation on campus over the past eight years, has received at least a Leadership in Energy and Environmental Design (LEED) Silver certification.
+The campus itself is a model for sustainability; each new building or major renovation on campus since 2004 has received a Leadership in Energy and Environmental Design (LEED) certification.
 The new buildings include such sustainable design features as ecoroofs, rainwater harvesting, and geothermal heating and cooling systems.

-Working with like-minded sustainable businesses, individuals, and organizations, faculty and students are performing valuable research on alternative energy sources such as solar panels; aggressive waste reduction and recycling programs; sustainable building practices; and much more.
-Many of the University’s 213 bachelors, masters, and doctoral degrees encourage students to consider issues that integrate economic, social, and environmental viewpoints.
-Armed with this knowledge and experience, they will join a generation of leaders building a more sustainable world, one idea at a time.
+Working with like-minded businesses, individuals, and organizations, faculty and students are performing valuable research and developing solutions to address issues related to climate change, public health, urbanization, and much more.
+With sustainability as a campus-wide learning outcome, students in departments across campus consider issues that integrate economic, social, and environmental viewpoints.
+Armed with this knowledge and experience, they will join a generation of leaders building a more equitable, livable, resilient world.